Emory-HITI/Niffler/src/cold-extraction/README.md

 # CSV file with correct format.

-First, place the csv file adhering to the correct formats in a folder.
+First, place the csv file adhering to the correct formats in a folder (by default, a folder named "csv" in the current folder).

 * Please make a CSV (not xlsx).